jbbenavidesr/Gaussino/README.md

 For Gauss you do not need to start with WIP the title of the merge request’s.
 You can start it with the jira ticket (LHCBGAUSS-1345 in the example above).
 If you do not do so put the Jira ticket in the description.
 This will introduce a direct link between the Jira task and the merge request that will later be carried on in the release notes and web documentation.

 When creating the merge request you need to select the branch you want this to be applied to.
-By default this will be the Sim09 branch.
-If that is not the case you should change it to either Sim09-upgrade or master.
+The default is master so be sure to change it to either Sim09 or Sim09-upgrade if you need to.
 In case you want the code to be also propagated to those you should add a comment to this extent into the merge request.
 The Gauss manager will take care of doing so to start with and give instructions on how to do so yourself once we are all more GitLab proficient.

 # Testing and reviewing the code you submitted
 In order to test the code provided for new releases we have various nightly slots.
 In particular for Gauss we have setup two dedicated nightly slots: